RayTriboulet/dotfiles/README.md

 # dotfiles

+Firstly, learning proper Markdown is still on my to-do list, so I apologize for the lack of aesthetics on this README file.

   These are my dotfiles.
-If you wish to clone one or all of them, remember that for your Unix-based machines you will need to make the files hidden by adding a "." to the front of the name and then save them on your home directory.

-For example, "vimrc" should be "~/.vimrc"
+If you wish to clone one or all of them, go for it.
+I would make sure you know what these do before implementing them.
+I currently run a dual Windows 10 / Ubuntu Mate boot system on a mid-size SSD.
+These files are really just for Unix-based systems.
+They may require some modification if you attempt to use them on Windows OS, though it is possible.

+  Included here are the following:

+  bashrc -

+  oh-my-zsh.sh -

+  tmux.conf -

+  vimrc -

+  zshrc -